 - Information Storage / Communication – rochestermn.gov/housing should be created to store and make available information related to housing policy.
 This would include annual reports, studies, AMI / Affordability tables and relevant policies.

 - HRA leadership – Should be leading these efforts, but so far have not generated a single affordable unit, they have staff & resources.
 They should be publicly crafting policies.
 Further they should uniquely focus on the 30% AMI units as the are perhaps the only unit of government with the resources to do so.
+As a bit of an update I spoke with the director and there seems to be a willingness to partner on some but not all of these items.
+Some of the organizational challenges seem to be at a point there some focus can be put toward unit creation.

 - Community Advisory Committee – Publicly draft policies, provide oversight, ensure execution, and evaluate effectiveness.
 We should not continue down the road of having public policy crafted in secrecy.
 We need to advance these policies and if they fail to get 4 votes on the council either refine the policy or revisit after elections.